-Storefronts externally express commercial uses within buildings.
-Located at ground level, they often feature large windows or openings, providing a high level of transparency to allow for the display of goods.
-In the District, storefronts provide an interface between businesses and the pedestrian experience of the public realm.
+Storefronts are the entrances to commercial uses within buildings, generally at ground level.
+They often feature large windows or openings, providing a high level of transparency to allow for the display of goods.
+In the District, storefronts provide an interface between the many small businesses and the pedestrian experience of the public realm.

-- 7.6.1 To conserve the relationship between commercial activity and the public realm, new storefront entrances shall be located at grade. - (a) Storefronts that promote visibility of commercial activity and permeability with the public realm are encouraged. - (b) Ensure that any secondary entrances, including entrances to other units within the building, are subordinate to storefronts. - 7.6.2 For corner properties in the Market Character Sub-Area, new storefronts shall be expressed on both street-facing elevations. - (a) Storefront entrances on new development on noncontributing corner properties are encouraged to be located on the corner and/or both street-facing elevations, rather than only one elevation. - (b) New storefronts on corner properties do not need to be provided for the full extent of the secondary elevation.
-A minimum of 4 metres is encouraged. - 7.6.3 New development and/or additions on non-contributing properties shall be compatible with the District's fine-grain streetscapes by providing visually separated storefronts of less than 9 metres and generally no higher than 1 storey that are expressed on the elevation of the new development and/or addition.
-A storefront that spans multiple storeys is not permitted. - (a) New development should provide separated storefronts at grade for the full extent of the street-facing primary elevation of the new development. - (b) For corner properties, storefronts should continue onto street-facing secondary elevations, but do not need to be provided for the full extent of the secondary elevation. - (c) Separate individual entrances with storefront display windows where possible, to be compatible with the District's character of distinct and narrow storefronts.
+7.6.1 To conserve the relationship between commercial activity and the public realm, new storefront entrances shall be located at grade.

+- (a) Storefronts that promote visibility of commercial activity and permeability with the public realm are encouraged. - (b) Ensure that any secondary entrances, including entrances to other units within the building, are subordinate to storefronts.

+7.6.2 For corner properties in the Market Character Sub-Area, new storefronts shall be expressed on both streetfacing elevations.

+- (a) Storefront entrances on new development on non-contributing corner properties are encouraged to be located on the corner and/or both street-facing elevations, rather than only one elevation. - (b) New storefronts on corner properties do not need to be provided for the full extent of the secondary elevation.
+A minimum of 4 metres is encouraged.

+7.6.3 New development and/or additions on non-contributing properties shall complement the District's finegrain streetscapes by providing visually separated storefronts of less than 9 metres and generally no higher than 1 storey that are expressed on the elevation of the new development and/or addition.
+A storefront that spans multiple storeys is not permitted.

+- (a) New development should provide separated storefronts at grade for the full extent of the street-facing primary elevation of the new development. - (b) For corner properties, storefronts should continue onto street-facing secondary elevations, but do not need to be provided for the full extent of the secondary elevation. - (c) Separate individual entrances with storefront display windows where possible, to complement the District's character of distinct and narrow storefronts.

+CITY OF TORONTO